pesterhazy/presumably/posts/fixmes.md

 }
 ```

+You will be able to run the code so long as you don't encounter the missing case.
+If you do, you'll get an exception and a stacktrace.
+By relying on CI, the active FIXME will ensure that you won't forget about adding the missing case before finishing your branch.

-As a matter of fact, FIXMEs don't need to appear in code comments.
-They can be in strings, SQL queries or even markdown files.
+Note that FIXMEs don't need to appear in code comments.
+They can appear in strings, SQL queries or even markdown files.

 # Pair Programming and Virtual Memory